Alec Kay

 Alexander Kay (1879 – 15 February 1917) was a Scottish professional football left back who played in the Scottish League for St Bernard's and Partick Thistle.
 He also played in the Football League for Sheffield United.

 Personal life

-A pre-war Royal Scot, Kay served as a rifleman in the Rifle Brigade (Prince Consort's Own) during the First World War and was killed on the Western Front on 15 February 1917.
+A pre-war Royal Scot, Kay served as a rifleman in the Rifle Brigade (The Prince Consort's Own) during the First World War and was killed on the Western Front on 15 February 1917.
 He is commemorated on the Thiepval Memorial.